 Trademark Insurance 101

 A trademark is a mark that is used by a person for the purpose of distinguishing wares or services manufactured, sold, leased, hired, or otherwise entered into commerce from others in the marketplace.
-Canadian federal law and common law allows for the protection of trademarks.
+Canadian federal law and common law allow for the protection of trademarks.

 Intellectual property refers to the many intangible assets of a business, such as trademarks, trade secrets, patents, and copyrights.
-Similar to products, goods or services, while intellectual property assets such trademarks and trade secrets are highly valuable they are often misunderstood assets.
+Similar to products, goods or services, while intellectual property assets such as trademarks and trade secrets are highly valuable they are often misunderstood assets.

-While the intention of this overview is to provide a basic understanding of intellectual property such as trademarks and trade secrets, it should not be considered legal advice in anyway.
+While the intention of this overview is to provide a basic understanding of intellectual property such as trademarks and trade secrets, it should not be considered legal advice in any way.

 How Does Trademark Protection Work?

 The scope of the protection can vary widely, depending on the strength and fame of a mark.
 For instance, many brand names are famous marks that are very strong.
 The length of time that a mark can be protected is indefinite because it is based upon use, but registered marks in Canada have an initial term of 15 years.
 A mark may be renewed in successive 15-year increments as long as the mark is still in use.

 Whether a trademark has been infringed is most often dependent upon whether a likelihood of confusion has been found.
 In determining whether there is a likelihood of confusion, courts generally look at factors like the inherent distinctiveness of the marks, the extent to which the marks are known, the time the marks have been in use, the nature of the goods or services associated with the marks and the degree of resemblance between the marks.

 Remedies are available for trademark infringement under both federal law and common law.
 After a finding of infringement, damages can include but are not limited to, a temporary or permanent injunction, damages and legal costs.